Grants for people with a disability.

 Social Security Disability Insurance Benefits – SSDI is one of the main federal grant programs.
 It will help people with a disability (whether physical, emotional, or mental) that will be 12 months or longer, or that results in death.
 The U.S. Social Security Administration grants pay for many living expenses, whether prescription medications, housing, or energy bills and more.
 Call 1-800-772-1213.

-Supplemental Security Income is for low income disabled Americans that have a limited (or no) ability to work.
+Supplemental Security Income (SSI) is free government grant money for low income disabled Americans that have a limited (or no) ability to work.
 SSI provides cash grants to applicants with a low income and assets.
-Public benefits pay for various bills, and call 1-800-772-1213 for details.
+Public benefits pay for various bills and basic needs, and call 1-800-772-1213 for details or read more here.
 The government will screen for people with a total disability and not partial or short-term disabilities.

 TRIO Student Support Services - Assistance is for low-income or disabled students as well as first generation college attendees.
 SSS will provide for tutoring, personal and academic career counseling, career guidance, school supplies, instruction, mentoring classes, and other higher educational costs.
+Private companies provide the grant, working in partnership with local government agencies.
 Phone – 202-502-7600.

 Tax Help for People with Disabilities is coordinated by the U.S. Department of the Treasury.
-Local community action agencies run it.
+Local community action agencies run the grant program.
 Applicants need to be a taxpayer and they need to want free federal or state filing tax return preparation help or advice.

 The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) offers grants of up to $150,000 for medical conditions.
 The condition needs to be approved by the Energy Employees Occupational Illness Compensation Program Act, which can be for radiation and similar issues.
 It assists both disabled victims and their survivors, such as spouses or children.
 Apply at the US Division of Energy.

-More information on these grants can normally be provided by Veterans Health Administration, local VA medical centers, and job offices too.
-Each program will have its own application process in place, and various criteria will need to be met.
+More information on these grants can normally be provided by Veterans Health Administration, local VA medical centers, private charities, and job offices too.
+Each grant program will have its own application process in place, and various criteria will need to be met.

 Automobiles and Adaptive Equipment for Disabled Veterans and Service-members – A grant of up to $20,000 may pay for a care or related transportation.
 It also pays bills for installing adaptive equipment in the automobile, or even for repairs to it.
 National Guard and Reserve members may also apply.
 The VA offers it, and phone number is 1-800-827-1000.